As an international student you may be receiving payments that are subject to income tax withholding. For example:

 You!All non-resident alien students on F-1 visa must file.
 If you receive no income you still must file one simple form called 8433 to notify the IRS on your current tax residency status.
 Sprintax Tax Prep will help with this as well.

 Two online tax related systems: Sprintax Tax Preparation and TDS Tax Determination System

-TDS – you will update this “profile” every year to provide Whitman College with information about your nationality, tax residence status and some additional information that will help Whitman to set up your tax withholding at the most optimum rate.
+TDS (Calculus) – You will update this “profile” every year to provide Whitman College with information about your nationality, tax residence status and some additional information that will help the College to set up your tax withholding at the most optimum rate.

-Tax Prep – this will help you complete and file your tax return form to the IRS.
-This is like a report on your income and taxes paid that you send to the federal government.
-Based on this form the IRS may pay return some money to you if your taxes were overpaid.
+Tax Prep (Returns) – This will help you complete and file your annual tax return form to the IRS.
+This is a report on your income and taxes paid that you send to the federal government by April 15th.
+Based on this form the IRS may return some money to you if your taxes were overpaid.